The sound quality of Energy was uniquely brilliant. Quite natural sounding with a lovely high end sparkle.

 Right from the launch there was confusion over what it was actually called.
 Although the station’s name was Energy 103, the news service identified as NRG News.
 This caused a lot of puzzlement amongst listeners, newspapers, and even the station’s personnel.
 When the first logo was introduced the word Energy had the letters N, R and G in the name highlighted.
 Many took this to mean ‘Nova ReGenerated’ or ‘Nova ReGrouped’.

 Perhaps surprisingly no other Dublin station had decided to make use of the Radio Nova name since its demise – apart from a half hearted attempt by a Blanchardstown station.
 Energy introduced idents proclaiming itself as the ‘Sound of Nova’ and the official line was that it was to protect the name from others using it.
-The problem was that it didn’t help the fledgling new station shake the already rampant comparisons to Nova.
+The problem was that it scuppered any hopes that the fledgling new station might shake the already rampant comparisons to Nova.

 It didn’t help that the station struggled to attract advertisers in the early weeks.
 Agencies and big companies who had been stung by Radio Nova’s demise were reluctant to sign up with a station seemingly proclaiming its allegiances with Cary’s station.
 Eventually, though, listener figures speak volumes and Energy was, with the help of the return of Gareth O’Callaghan (who was once Tony Gareth) starting to carve out an audience and identity of its own.